jessesquires/gh-workflows/README.md

-# gh-workflows
+# GitHub Workflows

-A collection of useful generic GitHub Actions workflows
+*A collection of useful generic GitHub Actions workflows*